Is there a waitlist for apartments?

 How can I schedule a tour?

-The leasing staff can do tours of vacant apartments.
-Certain types of apartments may not be currently vacant and therefore unavailable for showings.
-If you would like to set up an appointment, please contact the leasing office during office hours by email or phone.
-If no units are available a tour can still be scheduled to view the building and property.
+Due to the pandemic, our leasing staff is currently offering virtual tours only.
+Certain types of apartments may not currently be vacant and therefore unavailable for showings.
+If you would like to schedule an appointment, please contact our leasing office by email or phone.

 What does it cost to apply?